Gnosder/Gaming/HeroesHomebrews.md

 - Your power was given to you by a powerful immortal.
 You must choose 1 pact and 1 contract from chapter 9.
 - Your power comes from inner focus.
 You must choose 1 discipline and 1 prohibition from chapter 9.

-Augments:
+### Cantrips

-Cantrips: You have the ability to cast cantrips.
+You have the ability to cast cantrips.
 Simple helper or quality-of-life spells.
 The first time you take this augment you learn 2 cantrips.
 Known cantrips never cost vitality.

+### Circle Magic

-Circle Magic: Spell power is rated by circle which are numbered 1-9.
+Spell power is rated by circle which are numbered 1-9.
 In order to learn a spell, you must have access to that spell's circle.
 Each time you take the augment you gain the ability to cast 1 spell of that circle without spening vitality.
 You may not have more ranks in a circle than the one before it.
 I.e. You cannot buy a second rank of Circle 2 until you have at least 2 ranks of circle 1.

+### Ritual Magic

-Ritual Magic: You gain the ability to cast ritual spells.
+You gain the ability to cast ritual spells.

+### Increase Power

-Increase Power: Gain 1 blessing, invocation, or increase the bonuses from your school, bloodline, or dicipline.
+Gain 1 blessing, invocation, or increase the bonuses from your school, bloodline, or dicipline.

+## Adept Power

-Adept Power: Choose 1 adept power from chapter 9.
+Choose 1 adept power from chapter 9.

-Channel Divinity
+## Channel Divinity

 Gain 1 blessing from chapter 9 and one anathma if you do not already have one.
 If the blessing you choose is an ability or spell, you may cast it twice without expending vitality.

-Wild Shape
+## Wild Shape

+You gain the ability to shapeshift into natural animals as an action.
+When you use this ability you gain X of the following: +2 defense, +2 to Ref and Fort, Gain specilization in your form's attacks, one non-magic talent of your choice (rage, second wind, etc), a new movement speed of 30 (burrow, climb, swim, flight).
+If your vitality reaches 0 you immediatly revert to your base form and cannot wild shape again until your regain all your vitality.

+### Swift Shape

+You may wildshape as a swift action, but only once pey round.

+### Improved Wildshape

+Choose 1 more option when wildshaped,

+### Greater Form

-You gain the ability to shapeshift into natural animals.
+Choose one of the following to be able to shapeshift into:

+- Elementals
+- Plants
+- Aberations
+- Celestrials
+- Infernals

-Fighting Style
+## Fighting Style

 Choose One:

-Archery
+-Archery: +2 to Archery and you have advantage against targets within 30ft
-Defense
+-Defense: +2 to Defense
-Dueling
-Great Weapon Fighting
-Protection
-Two-Weapon Fighting
-Skirmishing (for disengaging style of play)
+-Dueling: +2 to attack when using a one-handed weapon with the other hand free, +4 to parry -Great Weapon Fighting: +2 when using a two-handed weapon, you may ignore disadvantage when attacking with it.
+-Protection: Take a -1 penalty to both reflex and defense, Grant all nearby allies +1 reflex and +1 defense -Two-Weapon Fighting: While fighting with 2 weapons you gain +1 attack and +1 defense
+-Skirmishing: You may disengage from up to targets for free every time you move

-Second Wind
+## Second Wind

+You may recover half your vitality as an action, once.

-Action Surge
+## Action Surge

-Indomitable
+You may spend 4 vitality to take a second action

-Evasion
+## Evasion

+If you would make a reflex save for half-damage.
+You instead take no damage on a success and half-damage on a failure

-Sacred Oath
+## Sacred Oath

 You have sworn a binding oath before the divine
 Choose an Oath and gain 1 aura from chapter 9.
 Each time you take this talent after the first, gain a new aura or improve one you alrady have.

-Favored Enemy
+## Favored Enemy

+Choose a creature type to be your enemy.
+You gain a +4 bonus to all actions and saves verses your favored enemy.

-Natural Explorer
+## Natural Explorer

+Choose a terrain type

-Vanish
+## Vanish

+You may attempt to hide in situations where you normaly would not be able to.

-Expertise
+## Expertise

-Choose 2 skills: You may add half (rounded up) of your aptitude score to those skills.
+Choose 2 skills: You gain 2 ranks in each of them and their maximum value increases to 15

-Sneak Attack
+## Sneak Attack

-Normally attacking from stealth grants you advantage.
-Sneak attack also increases the damage you deal.
-In addition you gain this extra damage against any target that has lost vitality this turn.
+You are considered to be attacking from stealth against any target you are flanking.

-Cunning Action
+## Cunning Action

-When moving you may take the dash, disengage, or hide action for free.
+When moving you may spend 3 vitality to take the dash, disengage, or hide action.

-Uncanny Dodge
+## Uncanny Dodge

 The first time you get struck in a turn, you may reduce the damage dealt by half.

-Reliable Talent
+## Reliable Talent

 When making a check with a specilized skill, you may treat any rolls of 10 or lower as 11.

-Improved Defenses
+## Improved Defenses

-Gain a bonus to Reflex, Fortitude, or Will
+Gain a +2 bonus to Reflex, Fortitude, or Will

-Luck
+## Luck
+Y
-You are one lucky individual.
+ou are one lucky individual.
 You may make any roll with advantage, however for each time you do this the GM may impose disadvantage on one of your checks of their choice.
 Disadvantage imposed this way negates and replaces advantage. (i.e. the GM wins ties)

-Heightened Sense
+## Heightened Sense

 Choose Hearing, Vision, or Smell.
 You gain advantage with the chosen sense.

-Magical Talent
+## Magical Talent

 Cannot take with the Spell Casting talent.
 If you wish to take Spell Casting, this ability is removed and refunded at 1/2.
 When you take this talent you gain 3 circles worth of spells with the target of self or touch.
 You may cast each spell once.
 Each time you take this talent, you may choose 3 of the following: Gain a new spell, increase the castings of a spell by 1

-Inspiration
+## Inspiration

 Your very presence inspires those around you.
-You may add half your presence score to any other character's action (rounded up).
+When a character you can see makes a non-combat skill check, you may give them +1 to the roll.
+You may do this a number of times equal to your leadership, but no more than once per check.

+### Hardened Inspiration

-Hardened Inspiration: You may also add to a character's defense or save.
+You may apply inspiration to defense or saves.

+### Compat Inspiration

-Compat Inspiration: You may also add to a character's damage
+You may apply your inspiration to combat.

-Armor or Weapon proficenciy
-Light, Medium, heavy, shield; smiple, martial

-Skilled
-Increase the max rank of a single skill from 7 to 10, or increase the max rank of an attribute from 5 to 7.

-Actor
+## Actor

 You have advantage when trying to pass yourself off as another individual.

-Tough
+## Tough

-You have +2 wounds
+You have +3 wounds

-Die Hard
+## Die Hard

 You must fail 2 dying rolls to die.

-Conditioned
+## Conditioned

-Increase your Vitality by 3 plus your level.
+Increase your Vitality by 1 per level.

 <!-- Equipment and Items -->
 # Chapter 8: Equipment and Items

+Broken up into broad catagories: Tools (Weapons, armor, kits, Alchemical goods, etc), Loot.
+THis is dumb.
+Forget it.
+Do it by weight or something.

+Weapons have a damage value, Armor Piercing?, and traits.
+AP reduces DR from armor, damage is determined by difference between attack and defense (for player's and nemesis only)

+Armor: Light, medium, heavy armor gives +0/1/2 defense and 1/2/3 DR. Armor also introduces spell failure and gives a penalty to spell casting equal to its defense value.
+Shield: Light, medium, heavy gives +1 defense and 0/1/2 reflex vs breath or as relevant Shields can be made out of wood (laquered w/ leather) or metal.
+Woodedn shields break, but are cheaper and lighter.
+Masterwork gear is lighter and reduces penalties.

 ## Worn Equipment

+Equipment worn doesn't count against encumbrance.
+Each characer can wear a number of slots at a time:
+Head, Body, Back, Hands, Feet, Rings x3, Trinket x2.

 ## Weight and Encumbrance

+Slots?
+No. Just make a list.
+Big items and small items.
+How important is it anyways?
+What is important about it?
+Can't carry too many tools.
+WHat are the classes of items?
+Equipment.
+Tools.
+Treasure/Loot.
+Gold.
+Misc.

+- Equipment: Anything that can be used in a fight
+- Tools: Anything that can be used to build or overcome an obsticle
+- Loot: Anything that can be sold or has sundry value
+- Gold: Coinage
+- Misc: Anything else

+Tools and equipment are the same thing.
+Loot and gold are the same thing.
+Misc is whatever.

 <!-- Maigc -->
 # Chapter 9: Magic